andremo77/andremo77/README.md

 - 👋 Hi, I’m @andremo77
-- 👀 I’m interested in Data Analysis and Business Development
+- 👀 I’m interested in Marketing and Sales Data Analysis
-- 🌱 I’m currently learning more about Python and R, as working on my SQL and Data Visualization Skills
+- 🌱 I’m currently learning more about Python, R, and working on my SQL and Data Visualization Skills
-- 💞️ I’m looking to collaborate on a variety of projects related to Data Analysis
+- 💞️ I’m looking to collaborate on a variety of projects related to Data Analytics

 //Editing underway...
 Will be back to add more information.